-You don’t need to go to burger king anymore to enjoy chicken fries anymore.
+You don’t need to go to burger king to enjoy chicken fries anymore.
 You can leave the vegetable oil and high carb breading behind without missing out on your favorite fast food!
-We have recreated chicken fries in a low carb version with all the flavor of the original version.
-Easy to make in bulk and great for your entire family – check out the video on how to make them tonight!
+We recreated chicken fries and made a low carb version with just as much flavor as the original version.
+They’re easy to make in bulk and great for your entire family – check out the video so you know how to make them tonight!

 Fast Food Alternatives!

 We all know that feeling – when you’re driving home from work or out on the weekend and pull up to the drive-thru window with your exact order already in mind.
-If you’ve been that person, he or she may still linger inside of you, like it does for us then you want some good alternatives!
+If you’ve been that person before, he or she may still linger inside of you on keto.
+If that’s you, you’ll definitely want some good alternatives!

-If you haven’t check out our first cookbook, Keto Made Easy, you may want to solely for the take-out section.
-If you have it and want more then you should give the following a try:
+If you haven’t checked out our first cookbook Keto Made Easy, you may want to.
+If not solely for the take-out section that’s jam packed with keto copycats for some of your favorite fast food options.
+If you already have our book, but want to try even more; give the following a try:

 FREE PRINTABLE: Keto Food List